roberttaylor426/docker/README.md

-# Official Jenkins Docker image
+# (Modified) Official Jenkins Docker image

-The Jenkins Continuous Integration and Delivery server.
+The Jenkins Continuous Integration and Delivery server, ready to build Android projects and bind to a Docker host.

 This is a fully functional Jenkins server, based on the Long Term Support release [http://jenkins-ci.org/](http://jenkins-ci.org/).